Vjay15/MyWebsite_Zola_files/content/blog/Zola_Tutorial.md

 - Go to Giscus app [page](https://github.com/apps/giscus), install it in the new repository created by choosing the option Selected repositories -> The repository you have created.
 - Enable the Discuss feature, [Reference](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/enabling-or-disabling-github-discussions-for-a-repository)

-After this go to the Giscus [website](https://giscus.app/) and enter the information it asks for, if you don't want to read through it just scroll down and under repository enter your ```username/repositoryname```, it will show a green tick if your repository is configured properly.
+After this visit the Giscus [website](https://giscus.app/) and enter the information it asks for, if you don't want to read through it just scroll down and under the repository field enter your ```username/repositoryname```, it will show a green tick if your repository is configured properly.
 Scroll down copy the ```<script>``` code which looks like:
 ```js
 <script src="https://giscus.app/client.js"
         data-repo="[ENTER REPO HERE]"